junaidrahim/KBC-webapp/README.md

 ## Features to be implemented :

+We will have to add a lot of features to make this system a solid one.
+Some of them are below, I am always open to new suggestions and PRs.

 - [ ] Database Support, probably mongodb
 - [ ] Adding more security to the API
 - [ ] More Sophisticated Authentication